BrightGamePanel/bgpanel/README.txt

 7. CHMOD file '/.ssh/passphrase' to 0644 (USELESS IF YOU ARE UPDATING FROM V0.1.1).

 Enjoy your updated version of BrightGamePanel !

-NOTES:
-IF CHARTS ARE NOT WORKING, TRY TO CHANGE CHMOD TO 0777 FOR '/admin/pcache' FOLDER.